Red Guards (United States): Anti-police demonstrations

+Cadre School

+In 2016, the organization began offering a month-long program known as "Cadre School" with both physical and political training.

 Ideology

 The Red Guards released an extensive description of their political philosophy in a position paper published online in 2016, titled "Condemned to Win!"
 In the article, it is explained that the theoretical structures of the collectives are based on the ideology of Marxism–Leninism–Maoism, with Maoism being principal.
-The Red Guards place a specific reverence for Abimael Guzmán, also known as "Chairman Gonzalo", who led the Shining Path revolutionary organization and waged a protracted people's war in Peru.
+The Red Guards place a specific reverence for Abimael Guzmán, also known as "Chairman Gonzalo", who led the Shining Path revolutionary organization and waged a protracted guerilla and terrorist campaign in Peru.

-Canadian Maoist academic, J. Moufawad-Paul identifies this ideology as MLMpM, or "Maoism-Leninism-Marxism principally Maoism", a dogmatic subset of Maoism, which emerged from the Parti Communiste Francais (Marxism-Leninism-Maoism), a small French Maoist party that was established in 2011, and operated the website lesmaterialistes.com.

 They have criticized other leftist groups including the Democratic Socialists of America, Party for Socialism and Liberation, and the Workers World Party.

+Structure

+The Red Guards and its subsequent organization, the CR-CPUSA, operated on a centralist structure layered by various levels of membership from public front supporters to the secretive central organization.

+The national formation was led by Jared Roark, the head of the Red Guards' branch in Austin.
+Roark initially assumed this position in 2016, after persuading other chapters to follow his ideological thesis Condemned to Win.
+A select number of associates (most of whom were based in Austin) were leaders of the Politburo.
+This close-knit cadre of trusted personnel was further backed up with an "inner circle" chosen from the leadership of other local chapters who were deemed loyal enough to follow the Politburo's direction.
+The Politburo used lower "front" organizations to disseminate propaganda, rally unaffiliated activists to actions or protests, force recruitment through hostile takeovers of other progressive groups, or fanatically attempt to co-opt those groups in order to win over more unaffiliated "supporters".

 Reception

-The Red Guards have been generally negatively received by most of the American political left.
+The Red Guards were generally negatively received by most of the American political left.

 The Red Guards have been formally condemned by the Party for Socialism and Liberation (PSL).
 Following an alleged assault by the Red Guards in Austin, the PSL released a statement equating the Red Guard's provocations to tactics used by the FBI as part of COINTELPRO, which targeted left-wing dissidents in the 1960s and 1970s for suppression through the use of agent provocateurs.

-Cosmonaut Magazine published an editorial by Konstantin Sverdlov condemning the group following a 2019 incident where members of the Red Guards Kansas City disrupted an event hosted by the local branch of the DSA, assaulted several members, and gave a public statement condemning the group as "social fascists".
+Cosmonaut Magazine published an editorial by Konstantin Sverdlov condemning the group following a 2019 incident where members of the Red Guards Kansas City disrupted an event hosted by the local branch of the DSA, allegedly assaulted several members, and gave a public statement condemning the group as "social fascists".
 Sverdlov describes the group as being dogmatic and violent, routinely disrupting organizing activities, and being "fellow travelers of fascism".